 Change in Company Type

-Marlin Equity Partners agreed to purchase Tellabs in late 2013 for some $891 million.
+Marlin Equity Partners purchased Tellabs in late 2013 for some $891 million.
 Marlin was one of more than 30 firms contacted about possible interest in Tellabs as the telecommunications equipment company struggles with losses and intense competition.

 Tellabs' Optical segment (products for managing heavy telecommunications traffic in metro areas) is its largest, accounting for about 40% of total revenue.
 The company's other segments include Data (products for mobile backhaul operations), Access (products for the delivery of bundled services over the "last mile," or final leg, of networks), and Services (training, support, and other professional services).